danidiaz/red-black-record/README.md

 [OPTIONS_GHC](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html?highlight=options_ghc#options-ghc-pragma)
 file-header pragma.

-### The show instance for record doesn't show any field names.
+### The `Show` instance for record doesn't show any field names.

-The field names exists only at the type level.
+The field names exist only at the type level.
 Aslo, the `Show` instance uses n-ary products and sums from [sop-core](http://hackage.haskell.org/package/sop-core), which do not have field labels.

 ### Working with two records, I'm getting errors about incompatible types even as both records have the exact same fields.

-The order of insertion in the type-level tree matters, alas :( Different insertion orders can produce structurally different trees, even as they encode the same symbol-to-type map.
+Alas, the order of insertion in the type-level tree matters :( Different insertion orders can produce structurally different trees, even as they encode the same symbol-to-type map.

-Perhaps some kind of conversion function will be implemented in the future.
-It would be opt-int, as it will likely incur in some compile-time overhead.
+Perhaps some kind of conversion function could be implemented.
+It should be opt-in, as it would likely incur in some compile-time overhead.

 ### I can't insert into a record when a field with the same name but different type already exists.
 Why not simply overwrite it?